MoserMarco/CPP-Exercises/Exercise/03-Functions/Instructions/Functions_ENG.md

 ## 32 - Tokyo: single round

 ### Description:
-Simulate a random round of the game Tokyo with dice values generated randomly up to `valoreMassimo`.
+Simulate a random round of the game Tokyo with dice values generated randomly up to `max`.

 ### Function Prototype: